-Floodplain regulations are land use controls governing the amount, type and location of development within defined flood-prone areas.
-Federal standards, applicable to communities that are eligible for Federal Flood Insurance Protection, include identification of primary flood hazard areas, usually defined as being within the 100year floodplain.
+Floodplain regulations govern the amount, type and location of development within defined flood-prone areas.
+Federal standards, applicable to communities that are eligible for federal flood insurance protection, include identification of primary flood hazard areas, usually defined as being within the 100-year floodplain.
 Within flood hazard areas, certain restrictions are placed on development activities.
 Such restrictions include a requirement that buildings be elevated above flood elevations or be flood-proofed, and also include prohibitions on the filling of land within a floodplain.
-Municipalities can adopt their own floodplain regulations which may be more stringent than the federal standards.
+Municipalities can adopt their own floodplain regulations, which may be more stringent than the federal standards.
 Local floodplain regulations can identify a larger hazard area (such as a 500-year floodplain), and may prohibit certain types of construction within flood hazard areas.
-Municipalities must adopt local floodplain regulations in order to be eligible for participation in the National Flood Insurance Program.
+Municipalities must adopt local floodplain regulations to be eligible for participation in the National Flood Insurance Program.